Many Oregon Department of Energy programs sunset at the end of 2017.

 Most of the energy incentives overseen by ODOE ended (sunset) at the end of the 2017 tax year.
 The following information can help you determine if your project qualifies for an incentive as the programs wind down.

 The above programs sunset with the end of the 2017 tax year.
 For residential programs, that means all eligible devices must have been purchased by December 31, 2017, and operational by April 1, 2018.
 For commercial programs, the end of the 2017 tax year depends on the applicants’ tax year.
 For the Biomass Collector & Producer program, all feedstocks, including manure, will expire.
 Read on for details about the sunset of these programs.

 - State Home Oil Weatherization Program – SHOW moved to Oregon Housing & Community Services as of January 1, 2018, where it dovetails with that agency’s work with housing advocates and low-income communities.

-- Zero Emissions Vehicle Rebate Program (New!) – the Oregon Department of Environmental Quality is developing a new program to offer rebates on purchases or leases of electric vehicles that operate with zero emissions.
+- Oregon Clean Vehicle Rebate Program – the Oregon Department of Environmental Quality's program offers rebates on purchases or leases of qualifying electric vehicles.

-- Bovine Manure Tax Credit Program (New!) – the Oregon Department of Agriculture will administer a new program focused on dairies that collect manure that is used to produce biofuel.
-The program will begin with the 2018 tax year.
+- Bovine Manure Tax Credit Program – the Oregon Department of Agriculture offers tax credits for dairies that collect manure that is used to produce biofuel.

 Programs That Will Continue at ODOE